by Jenny Leigh Hodgins

 Stop. —If You Make A Mistake Or Lose Your Focus

 There are only two reasons to stop practicing.
-The first is if you make a mistake in regard to your goal.
-In this case, you weren’t able to play correct right hand fingering through the four measures of music.
+The first is if you make a mistake related directly to your goal.
+For example, you are not able to play correct right hand fingering through the four measures of music.

-The second is if you lost mental concentration.
-If you have lost your ability to mentally focus on your goal, you must stop.
+The second is if you lose mental concentration.
+If you lose your ability to mentally focus on your goal, you must stop.
 Continuing without a goal in mind is wasted time at the piano.

-This is one of the most important aspects of effective piano practice that so many piano players ignore, resulting in lack of progress, repeated mistakes, hitting musical plateaus and boredom.
+Stopping at this point is one of the most important aspects of effective piano practice that so many piano players ignore, resulting in lack of progress, repeated mistakes, hitting musical plateaus, and boredom.

-But if you are proactively and cognitively engaged with your goal, your piano progress will rapidly improve!
+But if you are proactively, cognitively engaged with your goal, your piano progress will rapidly improve!
 You must THINK!
 As simple as that sounds, it is the essence of successful piano progress!

-It’s challenging to keep yourself intellectually disciplined.
-It’s also tiring.
+It is challenging to keep yourself intellectually disciplined.
+It is also tiring.
 You are the best judge of your ability, so when you lose mental focus, the best course of action is to stop.

 Reset Back To The Beginning

-Once you’ve evaluated yourself to determine if you need to stop due to a mistake or a lack of attention, you must reset.
+Once you evaluate yourself to determine if you need to stop due to a mistake or a lack of attention, you must reset.
 Go back to the start and try again.
 Recenter your mind on the one goal and make a fresh attempt at it.

 How You Can Avoid Wasting Time At The Piano

 The point is to prioritize exactly one thing to practice and put your entire attention to that goal.
 Like walking a balance beam, if you lose your balance, you fall off.
-There’s no point in continuing.
+There is no point in continuing.
 Just go back and start again from the beginning.

 When you choose one defined practice goal and create the restriction of not allowing yourself to continue unless you are successful, you will make faster and better piano progress.